FravBox/YagCCs/Verification System/readme.md

 # Suggested CC Use

 - Send joins, verifies, unsuccessful verifies, and leaves all to the same channel - e.g. `#joins-leaves`
-- Send verification announcement (X has joined the server!) to whatever youe main talk channel is.
+- Send verification announcement (X has joined the server!) to whatever your main talk channel is.
 - Use all the default values for the optional configs